Under the Sun (2015 film): Reception

-North Korean authorities objected to the film's screening after discovering that the film crew had smuggled unapproved footage.
+Criticism

+After discovering that Mansky and his crew had smuggled unapproved footage out of the country and included it in the finished film, North Korean authorities objected to the film's screening.
 The North Korean government lodged a complaint with the Russian Foreign Ministry, which was a production partner, seeking a ban on screenings of the film.
-Despite objection by some nationalist Russian politicians who support North Korea, the request was rejected by Russia and the film has been screened at film festivals in the country.
+Despite objection by some nationalist Russian politicians who support North Korea, the request was rejected by Russia, and the film was screened at film festivals in the country.

-Following the film's release, Zin-mi's family condemned the project claiming that it was made dishonestly and edited in a selective way to produce an "anti-North Korean movie."
+Following the film's release, Zin-mi's family condemned the project, claiming that it was made dishonestly and edited in a selective way to produce an "anti-North Korean movie".
 The family also claimed that it was Mansky who staged their daughter's scenes.
-Zin-mi's mother stated, "Vitaly Mansky directed her [Zin-mi], told her, do this, do that.
+Zin-mi's mother stated: "Vitaly Mansky directed her [Zin-mi], told her, do this, do that.
 We thought he was making the documentary for the purpose of a friendly cultural exchange.
 We did not know Mansky was such a black-minded person."

-The film has been screened at several film festivals around the world.
-The film was released in theatres in Russia, South Korea and other countries.
-The film had a limited theatrical release in the United States on 6 July 2016, and grossed a total of $105,036 from 6 theatres, before its run ended on 26 February 2017.
-The film festival curator at the Museum of Modern Art in New York City chose not to screen Under the Sun, fearing the possibility of a cyber-attack by North Korean hackers similar to the one in response to The Interview.
-Museum spokeswoman Margaret Doyle later stated that the museum had disavowed its previous decision and the curator was no longer employed by the museum.
+The film was screened at several film festivals around the world.
+It was released in theatres in Russia, South Korea, and other countries, and had a limited theatrical release in the United States between 6 July 2016 and 26 February 2017, grossing a total of $105,036 in the country.
+The film festival curator at the Museum of Modern Art in New York City chose not to screen Under the Sun, fearing the possibility of a cyber-attack by North Korean hackers similar to the one carried out in response to the satirical American film The Interview (2014).
+Museum spokeswoman Margaret Doyle later stated that MoMA had disavowed its previous decision, and the curator in question was no longer employed by the institution.

-Critical reception
+Critical response

 Under the Sun received mostly positive reviews from critics.
-The review aggregator Rotten Tomatoes reported 94% favorable reviews based on 32 critics, with an average rating of 7.7/10.
-On Metacritic, the film received a rating of 81 out of 100, based on 14 critics, indicating "universal acclaim".
+On the review aggregator website Rotten Tomatoes, 94% of 32 critics' reviews are positive, with an average score of 7.7/10.
+On Metacritic, the film has a weighted average score of 81 out of 100 based on reviews by 14 critics, indicating "universal acclaim".

-Robert Boynton of New York University, author of a book on the North Korean abductions of Japanese citizens called The Invitation-Only Zone, said "This film confirms the reality that everything is stage-managed.
+Robert Boynton of New York University, author of a book on the North Korean abductions of Japanese citizens titled The Invitation-Only Zone, said: "This film confirms the reality that everything is stage-managed.
 That whatever we see is what they want us to see, that people's lines are fed to them, that everything is choreographed."
-Boynton also stated that he did not believe that Zin-mi's family would suffer any consequences because of the film, adding "I think the biggest fallout would be probably for, certainly the people who negotiated and allowed Mansky to enter the country, and secondly to the minders who guided his crew.
+Boynton also stated that he did not believe Zin-mi's family would suffer any consequences because of the film, adding: "I think the biggest fallout would be probably for, certainly the people who negotiated and allowed Mansky to enter the country, and secondly to the minders who guided his crew.
 They might be in trouble."